Hazardous Chemicals Management

 - The individual and District shall ensure that all employees handling these substances understand WHMIS regulations.
 Each worker shall be responsible for the proper use of these substances in their work.

 - An inventory shall be maintained.
 The inventory shall be reviewed and updated no less frequently than semi-annually by November 1 and May 1.
 Copies of the most recent inventory shall be maintained in the school office and accessible to all District personnel.
 A copy will also be filed with the Superintendent that also identifies which items are surplus, obsolete and/or expired items for disposal as per Admin Procedure 518.

 - Supervisors and principals shall be responsible for assuring proper storage of these substances in accordance with the applicable regulations.

 - The reuse, recycle and disposal of substances shall be according to proper procedures.

-- Transport of these substances shall be carried out only by trained District personnel and in accordance with the Transportation of Dangerous Goods (TDG) regulations, and to designated District site(s).
+- Transport of these substances shall be carried out only by trained District personnel or contractors and in accordance with the Transportation of Dangerous Goods (TDG) regulations, and to designated District site(s).

 May 12, 1986